ClickHouse/clickhouse-docs/docs/en/cloud/reference/architecture.md

 ## Administration
 - Setup, monitoring, backups, and billing are performed for you.
 - Cost controls are enabled by default, and can be adjusted by you through the Cloud console.

+## Service isolation

+### Network isolation

+All services are isolated at the network layer.

+### Compute isolation

+`Production` and `Developer` services are deployed in separate pods in their respective Kubernetes spaces, with network level isolation. `Dedicated` services are run in dedicated VMs with their own Kubernetes operators.

+### Storage isolation

+All services use a separate subpath of a shared bucket.
+Access to storage is controlled via AWS IAM, and each IAM role is unique per service.
+GCP services, in particular, have object storage isolation (all services have their own buckets).
+For `Production` and `Dedicated` services, [CMEK](/docs/en/cloud/manage/cmek) can be enabled to provide advanced data isolation at rest.